shield-9/opcache-dashboard/readme.txt

 == Description ==

 As you know, OPcache has no management page.
 This plugins offers you the OPcache dashboard designed for WordPress.

+***WARNING***:This is experimental and in development.
+All files in this repo is licensed under [GNU AFFERO GENERAL PUBLIC LICENSE, Version 3](http://www.gnu.org/licenses/agpl.txt).

 ### Notice
 * **Important**: To use this plugin, check following.